 - Portfolio of “Best of” Images (up to 30 images.)

-- One Conservation Photography Essay (up to 12 images) accompanied by a written introduction that details the conservation issue.
+- One Conservation Photography Essay (up to 12 images) of highlight reel accompanied by a written introduction that details the conservation issue.

 - Essays on the candidate’s career and conservation goals.

-- Minimum age of 22 at the time of application and at least two years of experience as a professional photographer.
+- Minimum age of 22 at the time of application and at least two years of experience as a professional photographer or filmmaker.

 - Promise to adhere to the iLCP’s Ethical Standards & Principles